Xunnamius/buselfs-experiments/README.md

 ## How To Initialize Odroids

-For Odroids outside of U of C, where permissions separations and other concerns are not an issue, the italicized commands can be massaged into more standard/less annoying alternatives.
+For Odroids outside of U of C, where permission separation and other concerns are not an issue, the italicized commands can be massaged into more standard/less annoying alternatives.
 Also, see [vars.mk](config/vars.mk-dist) to customize the experiment suite, including overriding the default locations of the repositories below.

 1. `sudo apt update && sudo apt upgrade`
 2. (maybe do the following, potentially dangerous) `sudo apt full-upgrade`